-Analytics is at the top of almost every company’s investment agenda today.
-However, as I discussed in my previous article, even with this special attention, the success rates of analytics projects are quite disturbing.
-While there are several reasons for failure of analytics projects, four common mistakes organizations make are:
+As mentioned earlier, and detailed in our article titled Four Mistakes in the Life of an Analytics Project, the success rates of analytics initiatives are quite disturbing.
+While there are several reasons for the failure of analytics projects, four common mistakes organizations make are:

 Course5’s Framework for Successful Analytics Implementation

-In our experience, most business stakeholders today have an appreciation for what data and analytics can do for them.
+Most business stakeholders today have an appreciation for what data and analytics can do for them.
 However, their biggest challenge is in closing the gap between business needs and insight needs.
 Even when analytics teams proactively ask business teams about their goals to map them to insight needs or ask how they could help them, they often receive vague, ’whole wide universe’ answers that are not helpful at all.

 As analysts, a consultative, partnership mindset is key to building trust with business stakeholders.
 Sometimes joining colleagues for coffee – either in-store or even remotely via video conference – can help create a relationship built on mutual understanding and empathy due to better communication.
 If we ask people what their problems are in formal meetings, we may not get the best answers.
 Informal conversations can provide a decent place to start because these can help identify the problems that are top of mind.
 Some questions that could help you make the most of conversations are:

 Course5 uses a combination of these principles to help design successful analytics strategies and roadmaps for our clients.
-As part of our strategic partnership with leading hi-tech products manufacturer since 2014, we have been driving a long-term Analytics journey for their U.S. and India businesses.
+As part of our strategic partnership with leading hi-tech products manufacturer since 2014, we have been driving a long-term Analytics journey for their U.S. and Indian businesses.
 Using the principles mentioned in this article, we helped the client implement successful projects from the data foundation phase (in 2014) to a prescriptive and predictive solutions phase (2019 and onwards).

 In our experience, successful analytics programs begin with an end in mind, focus on collaboration and drive adoption.
 If you have made a few mistakes, don’t let them get you down.
 Bounce back by being methodical and framework-driven and you will be well on your way toward setting your analytics program right.